TREEIB

 FRUIT QUALITY

-Although the trees production functions is rather a marginal issue, with regards to the TREEIB® methodology, the following should be mentioned - After we started irrigating our fruit trees, their fruiting abilities and fruit quality increased.
+Although the tree production functions are rather a marginal issue, with regards to the TREEIB® methodology, the following should be mentioned.

 CONSTRUCTION WORK STRESS REDUCTION